Best Docusign alternatives: Pricing, pros & cons, use cases

 Namirial

 Namirial focuses on identity management.
-Its client base is largely in Europe.
+Its client base is largely in Europe, Latin America, and Asia.
 Founded in 2000 in Italy, Namirial delivers software solutions and digital trust services for the digitization of private sector companies and public administration organizations.

 Namirial’s service and solution offering is aggregated into a platform that includes:

-Its eSignAnyWhere eSigning component is useful for highly regulated industries in Europe that have heavy requirements for high-assurance use cases.
+Its Namirial Sign component is useful for highly regulated industries in Europe that have heavy requirements for high-assurance use cases.

-- Trust provider status: Namirial is an EU-qualified trust provider and can provide all 3 levels of signature (simple, advanced, and qualified) which is of interest to European businesses with a need for standards-based signatures.
+• Trust provider status: Namirial is an EU-qualified trust service provider (QTSP) and provides qualified signatures, seals, timestamps, and identity certificates, which is of interest to European businesses with a need for qualified electronic signatures (QES).

 Important details